 The consultation focused on consultant-led obstetrics, paediatrics and emergency medicine which would in future need to be provided at fewer hospitals across South Wales to ensure their sustainability and provide the best possible care for patients.

 There were a number of outcomes to the consultation that were significant for the Royal Glamorgan Hospital including changes to the workforce in A&E; development of the hospital as a beacon site for acute medicine and the establishment of a Diagnostic Hub.
-All of these changes have been fully implemented with benefits for patients already being delivered.

 The consultation also determined that there would be changes to Maternity and Paediatric inpatient services at the Royal Glamorgan Hospital.